FreeClimbAPI/ruby-sdk/docs/DefaultApi.md

   start_time: 'start_time_example', # String | Only show Calls that started at or after this time, given as YYYY-MM-DD hh:mm:ss.
   end_time: 'end_time_example', # String | Only show Calls that ended at or before this time, given as YYYY-MM- DD hh:mm:ss.
   parent_call_id: 'parent_call_id_example', # String | Only show Calls spawned by the call with this ID.
-  application_id: ['inner_example'], # Array<String> | Only show calls belonging to the given applicationId.
+  application_id: ['inner_example'] # Array<String> | Only show calls belonging to the given applicationId.
 This parameter can be repeated to return calls from multiple Applications.
-  has_application: true # Boolean | Only show calls which are associated with an Application (applicationId != null) }
+}

 begin